An Introduction to Optical Coatings

 An optical coating is composed of a combination of thin film layers that create interference effects used to enhance transmission or reflection properties within an optical system.
-The performance of an optical coating is dependent upon the number of layers, the thickness of the individual layers and the refractive index difference at the layer interfaces.
-The most common types of coatings used on precision optics are: Anti-Reflection (AR) Coatings, High Reflective (Mirror) Coatings, Beamsplitter coatings, and Filter coatings.
-Anti-reflection coatings are included on most refractive optics and are used to maximize throughput and reduce ghosting.
-High Reflective coatings are designed to maximize reflectance at either a single wavelength or across a broad range of wavelengths.
+The performance of an optical coating is dependent upon the number of layers, the thickness of the individual layers, and the refractive index difference at the layer interfaces.
+Many common types of coatings are used on precision optics, including Anti-Reflection (AR) Coatings, High Reflective (Mirror) Coatings, Beamsplitter coatings, and Filter coatings such as shortpass, longpass, and notch filters.
+Anti-reflection coatings are included on most refractive optics and are used to maximize throughput and reduce unwanted reflections.
+High Reflective coatings are designed to maximize reflectance at either a single wavelength or across a broad range of wavelengths and are most often used to create mirrors.
 Beamsplitter coatings are used to divide incident light into known transmitted and reflected light outputs.
-Filters are found in a large number of industry applications and are used to transmit, reflect, absorb, or attenuate light at specific wavelengths.
-Edmund Optics can also offer a variety of Custom Coatings to meet any application need.
+Filters are found in a large number of life science and medical applications and are used to transmit, reflect, absorb, or attenuate light at specific wavelengths.
+Edmund Optics also offers a variety of Custom Coatings to meet any application need.

-Optical Coatings are created by depositing dielectric and metallic materials such Ta2O5 and/or Al2O3 in thin layers that are typically quarter-wave optical thickness (QWOT) or halfwave optical thickness (HWOT) the wavelength of the light used in the application.
-These thin films alternate between layers of high index of refraction, and low index of refraction, thereby inducing the interference effects needed.
+Optical Coatings are created by depositing dielectric and metallic materials such as Tantalum Pentoxide (Ta2O5) and/or Aluminum Oxide (Al2O3) in alternating thin layers.
+In order to maximize or minimize interference, they are typically quarter-wave optical thickness (QWOT) or halfwave optical thickness (HWOT) of the wavelength of the light used in the application.
+These thin films alternate between layers of high index of refraction and low index of refraction, thereby inducing the interference effects needed.
 Refer to Figure 1 for a sample illustration of a broadband anti-reflection coating design.

 The relations that dictate the total reflectance of a multi-layer thin film structure are given in Equations 1 - 4: